Aqua Glow in the Dark Powder - for solvent based mediumsSFXC

 WHAT CAN I MIX GLOW IN THE DARK POWDER WITH?

-It is always recommended to add your chosen medium to the glow pigment rather than the pigment to the medium.
+Add your chosen medium to the glow pigment rather than the pigment to the medium.

 Try to avoid making large batches.
 Make the product as and when you need it to prevent the particles settling.
 Always remix the coating before reusing.